Interpolation Hilbert spaces between Sobolev spaces: Introduction

-over $\mathbb{R}^{n}$ or a bounded Euclidean domain.
-We show that these spaces form a subclass of isotropic H\"ormander spaces.
-This subclass is characterized by the fact that the function $\varphi(\cdot)$ is $RO$-varying at $+\infty$ in the sense of V.~G.~Avakumovi\'c \cite{Seneta76, BinghamGoldieTeugels89} however it can cease to be regularly varying.
-The chosen class of function spaces is sufficiently large and can be effectively used in various problems.
-In particular, it allows to define correctly the largest class of H\"ormander inner product spaces over a closed compact manifold in such a way that they would not depend on a particular choice of local charts but would possess an interpolation property.
-Such function spaces are useful in the theory of differential equations, the spectral theory of pseudodifferential operators, the approximation theory, and other areas of modern analysis where Sobolev spaces have already been used.
+considered over $\mathbb{R}^{n}$ or a half-space in $\mathbb{R}^{n}$ or a bounded Euclidean domain.
+We show that these interpolation spaces form a subclass of isotropic H\"ormander spaces.
+This subclass is characterized by the fact that the function $\varphi$ is OR-varying at $+\infty$ in the sense of V.~G.~Avakumovi\'c \cite{BinghamGoldieTeugels89,Seneta76} and satisfies two additional conditions, which involve the numbers $s_{0}$ and $s_{1}$ respectively.
+The chosen class of function spaces is broad enough to be effectively used in various problems of the modern analysis \cite[Sec.~2.4]{MikhailetsMurach14}.
+In particular, we may define the largest class of H\"ormander inner product spaces over a closed compact manifold in such a way that they do not depend on a choice of local charts but possess the interpolation property.
+These results and their applications will be given in a separate paper.

+This paper is organized in the following way.
+The main result of the paper is formulated as Theorems \ref{th1} and \ref{th2} in the next section \ref{sec2}.
+Here we also define necessary classes of function parameters and Hilbert function spaces.
+Section~\ref{sec3} contains auxiliary results.
+Here we discuss the interpolation with a function parameter of abstract Hilbert spaces, which is the main tool in our proofs.
+The main result is proved in Section~\ref{sec4}.
+In Section~\ref{sec5} we investigate the class of all Hilbert spaces that are interpolation spaces between Sobolev inner product spaces.
+We show that this class is the complete extension of the scale $\{H^{(s)}\mid s\in\mathbb{R}\}$ by the interpolation within the category of Hilbert spaces.
+In the final section \ref{sec6}, we construct explicit and mutually complementary examples of Hilbert spaces that are intermediate but not interpolation spaces for couples of Sobolev spaces.
+We were not able to find any examples of this type in the literature.